What is CBD Flower And What’s All The Hype?

 - Very leafy

-Cheef Botanicals CBD flower is always premium grade with competitive pricing.
-Although wholesale prices of CBD flower may fluctuate throughout the year the average consumer price remains the same.
+Our CBD flower is always premium grade with competitive pricing.
+Although wholesale prices may fluctuate throughout the year the average consumer price remains the same.

-If you search the internet for CBD flower you can find premium strains selling between 9 and 15 dollars a gram.
+If you search the internet for hemp flower you can find premium strains selling between 9 and 15 dollars a gram.
 Eighths (⅛ of an ounce) of primo hemp flower typically sell between 25 to 45 dollars, and quarters (¼ of an ounce) generally fall within the 40 and 60 dollar range.
-If you find premium CBD flower for much less than these minimal values it could be biomass disguised as premium flower.
+If you find hemp for much less than these minimal values it could be biomass disguised as premium flower.

 IMPORTANT: Don't Forget to Check out our CBG Flower